PelionIoT/mbl-docs/Docs/introduction.md

 Mbed Linux OS (MBL) is a Linux distribution for IoT devices based on the Cortex-A processor family.
 In addition to the the rich set of services, libraries and drivers provided by Linux, MBL includes a version of the Pelion Device Management Client, allowing a device to connect to and be managed by Pelion Device Management.
 The combination of MBL and Pelion Device Management Client provides a secure foundation layer for building IoT applications.

+### Get started

+There are two paths to working with MBL:

+1. If you are a Linux developer, and interested in contributing to MBL or porting it to a new device:
+    1. Please build MBL locally.<!--Why, actually?
+Can't they just grab the source code and start hacking?-->
+    1. Use our porting or contributing guides. <!--Planned for March, sadly-->
+1. If you are an application developer, and interested in building applications for devices that run MBL:
+    1. Please build MBL locally and flash it to your device.
+    1. Try our example application, or start writing your own application using our API references.

 ### blah why mbl blah

 <!--Why MBL, instead of just Mbed OS?-->